Image

-What is Counselling?
+What is Counselling and Psychotherapy?

 Counselling can be described as a form of ‘talking therapy’ in which you are invited to explore issues that are significant to you in some way and that are having some kind of impact on your life.
 The key in counselling is the provision of a safe therapeutic relationship in which you can explore these issues in a non-judgemental, confidential environment, and at your own pace.
 Confidentiality is one of the cornerstones upon which any therapeutic relationship is built.
 We acknowledge how precious each individual’s story is and are bound by the code of ethics set down by our governing bodies regarding confidentiality, conduct, competence, and consent.